A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Introduction

 Finally, the technique employed by Fomin et al.~\cite{FominLPSZ17} in two dimensions has also similar qualities; in particular, the idea of using cliques as a basis for a separator can also be found there, and leads to subexponential parameterized algorithms, even for some problems that we do not tackle here.

-After proving the weighted separator theorem for arbitrarily-sized fat objects, we switch to similarly-sized objects.
+\oldtext{After proving the weighted separator theorem for arbitrarily-sized fat objects, we switch to similarly-sized objects.} After proving the weighted separator theorem for fat objects, we apply it to obtain an algorithmic framework for similarly-sized fat objects.
 Here the idea is as follows: We find a suitable clique-decomposition $\cP$ of the intersection graph $G[F]$, contract each clique to a single vertex, and then work with the contracted graph~$G_{\cP}$ where the node corresponding to a clique~$C$ gets weight~$\gamma(|C|)$.
 We then prove that the graph $G_\cP$ has constant degree and, using our separator theorem, we prove that $G_{\cP}$ has weighted treewidth $O(n^{1-1/d})$.
+(The big-O notation hides an exponential factor in $d$.)
 Moreover, we can compute a tree decomposition of this weight in $2^{O(n^{1-1/d})}$ time.
-Thus we obtain a framework that gives $2^{O(n^{1-1/d})}$-time algorithms for intersection graphs of similarly-sized fat objects for many problems for which treewidth-based algorithms are known.
-Our framework recovers and often slightly improves the best known results for several problems,\footnote{Note that most of the earlier results are in the parameterized setting, but we do not consider parameterized algorithms here.} including \textsc{Independent Set}, \textsc{Hamiltonian Cycle} and \textsc{Feedback Vertex Set}.
-Our framework also gives the first subexponential algorithms in geometric intersection graphs for, among other problems, \textsc{$r$-Dominating Set} for constant $r$, \textsc{Steiner Tree} and \textsc{Connected Dominating Set}.